peteroupc/html3dutil/doc/H3DU.Math.md

 they describe happen in reverse order.
 For example, if the first matrix (input matrix) describes a translation and the second matrix describes a scaling, the multiplied matrix will describe the effect of scaling then translation.
-(Multiplying the first matrix by the second is the same as multiplying the second matrix by the first matrix's transpose; a transpose is a matrix whose rows are converted to columns and vice versa.)

 The matrix multiplication is effectively done by breaking up matrix <code>b</code>
 into three 3-element vectors (the first 3 elements make up the first vector, and so on),